 You should get relief from symptoms of acid reflux without needing to take medication.

 Are there any alternatives to a Nissen fundoplication?

 Medication that lowers the acid content in your stomach is effective at controlling symptoms and healing the inflammation in your oesophagus.

 Surgery is recommended only if the symptoms continue while you are taking the medication, or if you feel that you would prefer to have an operation than take medication for the rest of your life.

 There are surgical alternatives to a Nissen fundoplication such as a partial wrap and placing magnetic beads around your oesophagus (linx procedure).

 What does the operation involve?

-Your surgeon will stitch your diaphragm to reduce the size of the hole your oesophagus passes through.
-They will wrap and stitch the top part of your stomach around your lower oesophagus.
+They will stitch your diaphragm to reduce the size of the hole your oesophagus passes through.

 What complications can happen?